ziad-halabi9/AlgorithmicMusicPlayer/README.md

 - Duration can be: w (whole note), h (half), q (quarter), i (eigth) and s (sixteenth)
 - Rest Notes are: rw, rh, rq, ri and rs.

+You can download sample piano notes that I trimmed for this project: http://www.filedropper.com/pianonotes

 The following example demonstrates how to use AlgorithmicMusicPlayer in your Android App.

 ```java